top of page

 • 2 min read

 The rugged northwestern region of Asturias is one of Spain’s best-kept secrets.
 Snowy mountains, rolling green hills, and beautiful beaches make this diverse land a favorite among Spanish tourists, especially those looking to avoid the hordes of foreigners who descend upon the country’s more well-known destinations.
-With stunning landscapes, rich culture, and fascinating history, Asturias has something for everyone.
-Read on for a guide to the region's coastal gems.

 Cudillero